 Setting and Recording Module Variables

 The simulation setup is shown in the figure below.
 Both a C and C++ module are created and added to the single task.
 However, no messages are connected here.
 Rather, this sample code illustrates how to record module internal variables.
-The variables are either public C++ class variables, or they are variables with the C module configuration structure.
-Both Module: cModuleTemplate and Module: cppModuleTemplate have the exact same public variables for easy comparison.
+The variables are either public C++ class variables, private C++ variables which have a getter method, or they are variables with the C module configuration structure.
+Both Module: cModuleTemplate and Module: cppModuleTemplate have the exact same variables for easy comparison.

 1